Labile verb: In English

 The intransitive form of a labile verb can suggest that there is no agent.
 With some non-labile verbs, this can be achieved using the reflexive voice: He solved the problem becomes The problem was solved or The problem solved itself.

-The first use of the reflexive voice can indicate the lack of an agent, but it can also be used when a specific agent is unknown.
+The first use of the passive voice can indicate the lack of an agent, but it can also be used when a specific agent is unknown.
 For example, the phrases "John broke the window, or maybe Jack did – at any rate, the window broke" and "John solved the problem, or maybe Jack did – at any rate, the problem was solved" both have quite naturally understandable meanings, though they are slightly idiomatic.

 The second use of the reflexive voice indicates that the subject of the sentence is the causative agent; the phrase "John solved the problem, or maybe Jack did – at any rate, the problem solved itself" is literally self-contradictory, though idiomatic usage does not always follow this prescription.
 Accordingly, some grammarians would consider both "The window broke" and "The problem solved itself" to be examples of a distinct voice, the middle voice.

 The labile verb enables not only the omission of the outside agent, but also the implication that the affected party is somehow causing the action.
 This can be done neutrally when the affected party can be considered an institution or corporate entity and the individual member responsible for the action is unimportant, for example "the shop closed for the day".
 It can also avoid assigning blame when journalists are sympathetic to a particular causative agent, as in "Eight factories have closed this year."